 4) Actively check your privacy settings from time to time.
 Updates and policy changes could have your sharing more than you thought you were in the past.

-5) Add a remark in your profile that you prefer to be contacted for introductions to colleagues and former employers such as “happy to provide introductions to references upon discussion”
+5) Add a remark in your profile that you prefer to be contacted for introductions to colleagues and former employers such as “happy to provide introductions to references upon discussion”.
+This would give you a better time to hand over your resume (such as one made with a resume writing service) and discuss the potential work ahead.

 Once you take those immediate steps, then click here for my tips on creating the most compelling LinkedIn profile or resume for your job search.